US economy grew at solid 3.1% rate in first quarter

 The trade tensions have increased uncertainty over what higher tariffs on Chinese imports will do to the U.S. economy, resulting in declines in manufacturing activity and a drop in consumer confidence.

-Mark Zandi, chief economist at Moody’s Analytics, said if this week’s talks don’t achieve at least a ceasefire in the trade war and Trump carries through with his threats to expand tariffs on $250 billion in Chinese goods to cover virtually all of Chinese imports, that could be enough to trigger a full-blown recession.
+Mark Zandi, chief economist at Moody’s Analytics, said if this week’s talks don’t achieve at least a truce in the trade war and Trump carries through with his threats to expand his existing tariffs on $250 billion in Chinese goods to cover virtually all of Chinese imports, that could be enough to trigger a full-blown recession.

 “I think we are on the razor’s edge here,” Zandi said.
 “The real threat now is an expanding trade war which would push growth below potential and result in unemployment starting to rise.”